 child, you could ask for it to be in a place that’s familiar to your

 child.
 You could look out for cinemas that have ‘sensory friendly’ movie

 If your child needs more stimulation from the environment, you could try these suggestions:

 - Arrange for extra playtime outside.

-- Give him toys that are extra-stimulating, such as playdough or a squishy ball.
+- Give him toys that are extra-stimulating, like playdough or a squishy ball.

 - Have a certain time of the day to listen to music or bounce on the trampoline.